+

 • Website terms and conditions

 The privacy policy page is a must-have for your business irrespective of the nature of your business.
 It will not only give your visitors a sense of security but will legally protect you from any unforeseen circumstances.
-It’s up to you whether you can address all of them on a single page or create a different one for each point.

 3. Pages every website should have